jsbisht/aws-developer-associate/route53.md

 Consider the following example where the VPC1 is running an Amazon Workspace.
 This VPC is associated with the private hosted zone, so all the resource records are accessible.

-Split-View allows us to create a Public Hosted Zone, sharing subset of records ot the Private Hosted Zone.
+Split-View allows us to have a Public Hosted Zone sharing subset of records of the Private Hosted Zone.

-- So, those records not present in private hosted one are not accessible from the internet.
+- So, those records not present in public hosted one are not accessible from the internet.

 ![img](./imgs/route53/R53SplitView.webp)